Jim McKelvey: Early life

 James Morgan McKelvey Jr. was born and raised in St. Louis, Missouri, and is an alumnus of Ladue Horton Watkins High School.
-He wrote and published a Handbook on UCSD Pascal and Apple Pascal in 1986.
-After graduation from Washington University in St. Louis, McKelvey worked as a contractor for IBM in Los Angeles and in St. Louis.
-At the same time, he had jobs as a glassblowing instructor and founded Disconcepts, a CD cabinet manufacturing company.
+He wrote and published a handbook on UCSD Pascal and Apple Pascal in 1986.
+After graduating from Washington University in St. Louis with a bachelors in economics and computer science, McKelvey worked as a contractor for IBM in Los Angeles and in St. Louis.
+At the same time, he worked as a glassblowing instructor and founded Disconcepts, a CD-cabinet manufacturer.

 Career

+Mira Conference Inc.

+In 1989, Jim McKelvey and a team of software engineers from Washington University, established Mira in St. Louis.
+Their inaugural product, a commercial document imaging system, was partly developed by their summer intern Jack Dorsey, who would later rise to prominence as the co-founder of Twitter.

 Third Degree Glass Factory

 In 2000, after giving a glassblowing demonstration at WUSTL, McKelvey met Doug Auer.
 In 2002 they founded Third Degree Glass Factory in St. Louis, a glass art studio and gallery which also provides space for private events.
-He talks about this extensively in the Shaping Business Minds Through Art podcast.
+He talks about this extensively.